-Construction impacts will be minimized and mitigated in accordance with standard INDOT specifications for construction contracts, permit conditions and commitments made during coordination with resource agencies.
-These specifications address issues such as erosion control, servicing of equipment, spill prevention and containment, blasting, minimization of construction noise and minimization of construction-related air quality impacts.
+Construction impacts will be minimized and mitigated in accordance with INDOT standard specifications for construction contracts, permit conditions, and commitments made during coordination with resource agencies.
+These specifications address issues such as erosion control, servicing of equipment, spill prevention and containment, blasting, minimization of construction noise, and minimization of construction-related air quality impacts.
 In addition, designers may develop provisions to address special on-site conditions.
 Traffic impacts will be minimized and mitigated through the development and implementation of an overall traffic management plan for the project.
-Potential visual impact mitigation includes traffic control measures, quick revegetation of areas cleared during construction and use of appropriate highway lighting.
+Potential visual impact mitigation includes traffic control measures, quick revegetation of areas cleared during construction, and use of appropriate highway lighting.

-Typical BMPs to control fugitive dust include wetting active construction areas, minimizing or ceasing construction activity during periods of high winds greater than 20 miles per hour, sweeping or wetting paved areas, wetting unpaved areas, application of dust-suppressant materials, installing wind fencing and phase grading operations, reduced speeds for vehicular traffic and covering open stockpiles of soil.
-Typical BMPs to help control exhaust emissions include minimizing idling time (either by shutting equipment off when not in use or reducing idling time), posting signage, detailing idling time reduction requirements at job site entrances and maintaining all construction equipment in proper working condition according to manufacturer's specifications.
+Potential BMPs to control fugitive dust include wetting active construction areas, sweeping or wetting paved areas, wetting unpaved areas, application of dust-suppressant materials, installing wind fencing, phase grading operations, reduced speeds for vehicular traffic, and covering open stockpiles of soil.
+Potential BMPs to help control exhaust emissions include posting idling time reduction requirements at job site entrances and maintaining all construction equipment in proper working condition according to manufacturer's specifications.